david880110/Hollywood-Studio-Performance-Analysis/README.md

 ## Proposal:
 * Find out the market share of each studio
-* Find out the highest performing movie of the highest performing studio
 * Find out how many oscar winning movies over time
 * Find how many oscar winning directors they worked with
+* Find out the highest performing movie of the highest performing studio and its performance internationally

 ## Members:
 * [David Gu](https://www.linkedin.com/in/thatmandavid-gu-a0806b5a/)